 Wiseman is a full-service real estate syndicator, developer, broker, and property manager.
 It was founded in 1979 and serves as the general partner for nine currently active partnerships owning the Wiseman Properties.
 Concurrently with acquiring the general partnership interests in the Wiseman Properties, the Operating Partnership also negotiated the right to acquire the limited partnership interest in each Wiseman Property at pre-determined prices over the following two years.
 Management believes this transaction is strategically important as it focuses the portfolio on our desired geographic area (Western United States) and creates a captive pipeline of properties which we can acquire when convenient over the next two years.
 Subsequently, on July 23, 2022, the Operating Partnership completed the acquisition of the limited partnership interest in First & Main, LP ("First & Main") for total purchase price of \$3,376,322, of which \$2,711,377 was paid through issuance of 120,505.66 Preferred Units of the Operating Partnership.
 We consolidated the financial statements of First & Main during the quarter ended September 30, 2022.
-On October 1, 2022, in addition to the general partnership interest in 1300 Main, LP ("1300 Main"), the Operating Partnership completed the acquisition of 100% of the limited partnership interest in 1300 Main for total purchase price of \$6,480.582.
+On October 1, 2022, in addition to the general partnership interest in 1300 Main, LP ("1300 Main"), the Operating Partnership completed the acquisition of 100% of the limited partnership interest in 1300 Main for total purchase price of \$6,480,582.
 We consolidated the financial statements of 1300 Main during the quarter ended December 31, 2022.
 On January 3, 2023, the Operating Partnership completed the acquisition of 100% of the limited partnership interest in Woodland Corporate Center Two, LP ("Woodland Corporate Center Two") for total purchase price of \$5,636,966, of which \$3,242,557 was paid through the issuance of 144,113.63 Preferred Units of the Operating Partnership.
 On February 1, 2023, the Operating Partnership completed the acquisition of 100% of the limited partnership interest in Main Street West, LP ("Main Street West") for total purchase price of \$8,277,016.
 We consolidated the financial statements of Woodland Corporate Center Two and Main Street West during the quarter ended March 31, 2023.

 On February 6, 2023, we formed a new entity, MRC Aurora, LLC (the "MRC Aurora") for the purpose of owning, developing, renovating, leasing, managing, renting, and potentially selling certain real property and building and improvements located at 5000 Wiseman Way, Fairfield, California (the "Aurora Project").
 The Parent Company is the manager and the Operating Partnership is the sole common member of MRC Aurora.
 The Operating Partnership contributed the entitled land located at 5000 Wiseman Way, Fairfield, California in exchange for the common membership interest.
 MRC Aurora plans to raise \$10 million in preferred capital and also obtain a construction loan to fund the development of the Aurora Project.
-MRC Aurora commenced selling its preferred units in February 2024 with the goal of raising \$10 million in preferred capital and closed on a construction loan of \$17.15 million on February 21, 2024 to fund the development of the Aurora Project.
-Since the Operating Partnership has the 100% voting rights and we, as the manager, have the managing and operating rights of MRC Aurora, we have consolidated the financial statements of MRC Aurora.
+As of June 30, 2023, MRC Aurora has not commenced selling the preferred units, making the Operating Partnership the sole equity holder of MRC Aurora.
+Therefore, we have consolidated the financial statements of MRC Aurora.